 Much like the name suggests, you won’t go hungry here!
 While I can’t quite put my finger on what they specialize in, Fat Cats’ ever-changing menu features unique eats like the crab melt: lump crab meat, gruyere cheese, and tarragon, or even a pumpkin tart complete with mushrooms, caramelized onions, and Lake Erie Creamery feta.

-Favorites of mine include the grilled octopus, bahn bao (pork belly steam buns), and their divine salmon with pumpkin pancakes.
+Some of their delicious options are the grilled octopus, bahn bao (pork belly steam buns), and their divine salmon with pumpkin pancakes.

 Look for this hidden treasure of Tremont if you want a place that caters to locals.